hirosystems/clarinet/README.md

 $ clarinet integrate
 ```

-A hyperchain node will be spin-up.
+Clarinet will spin-up a hyperchain node.
 More documentation on how to use and interact with this incoming L2 can be found on the [Hyperchain repository](https://github.com/hirosystems/stacks-hyperchains).

 ## Contributing